 What is the Age Diversity of the Students?

 Some college students prefer a campus filled with others who are a similar age to them, while some prefer a wide age range of students.
 Which is best for you?

-The "traditional" college student is thought to be between the ages of 18-22.
-At Siena College, 83.6% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
+Traditionally, students range in age from 18 to 21.
+At Siena College, 83.6% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
 We rank Siena #2,836 in the nation for student age diversity.

 Explore Age Diversity at Siena

-Analyze the age range of Siena undergraduates with the following chart.
+Analyze the age range of Siena students with the following chart.